Trump delivers first public remarks in over a week on COVID-19 vaccine efforts

 Advertisement

-On Monday, Pfizer Inc. said its COVID-19 vaccine may be a remarkable 90% effective, based on early and incomplete test results.
-The company said it did not purposely withhold trial results.
+On Monday, Pfizer Inc. said its COVID-19 vaccine may be 90% effective, based on early and incomplete test results.
+The company said it did not purposely withhold trial results, as Trump has suggested.

+Trump said that “millions of doses” of the vaccine are ready to be distributed across the country and that by April the vaccine will be available to the general population “with the exception of places like New York state.”

+The president suggested that for “political reasonings,” New York would not immediately receive the vaccine, saying that Gov. Andrew Cuomo does “not trust where the vaccine is coming from.”

 “It’s a big problem,” said Dr. Abraar Karan, a global health specialist at Brigham and Women’s Hospital and Harvard Medical School.
 “The transition is not going to happen until January, and we are in a complete crisis right now.
 We already know where this is headed. ...
 It’s not good enough to say we’re going to wait until the next president to address this.”